octapps/octapps/README.md

 ```
 @article{octapps,
   author = {Karl Wette and Reinhard Prix and David Keitel and Matthew Pitkin and Christoph Dreissigacker and John T. Whelan and Paola Leaci},
-  title = {OctApps: a library of Octave functions for continuous gravitational-wave data analysis},
+  title = {{OctApps: a library of Octave functions for continuous gravitational-wave data analysis}},
   journal = {Journal of Open Source Software},
   year = {2018},
   volume = {3},